Stars on to Stanley Cup Final after 3-2 OT win over Vegas

 After the Golden Knights failed to score on three power-play opportunities in the second, Smith’s goal gave them a two-goal lead when Khudobin was unable to stop an another quick shot — like he had in the opening minute in each of the first two periods.

-Stephenson got the lead for Vegas 8:14 into the first, using a forehand-backhand move to get the puck under and through Khudobin’s legs.
+Chandler Stephenson got the lead for Vegas 8:14 into the first, using a forehand-backhand move to get the puck under and through Khudobin’s legs.
 Stephenson was on the break in front of the Stars defense after a nice pass from Shea Theodore.

 After Stephenson scored, the Golden Knights had some of their biggest hits in the series.
 Ryan Reaves took down Blake Comeau midway through the first, and a few minutes later slammed Lindell hard into the boards.